darklang/docs/docs/walk-throughs/airtable.md

 - Access to the [Airtable API documentation](https://airtable.com/api).
 - Access to your [Airtable API key](https://airtable.com/account).

-## Sending Information From Airtable to Dark
+## Sending Information From Airtable to Darklang

 - Create a background worker to send data to Airtable.
 - Add your API key, the Airtable API, and the Airtable table you’re going to use.
 An Airtable table looks something like this:
   "appYPi96qgCwabzfE/Airtable%20Sample"
 - We’ll access the data over Airtable’s JSON API.
-In Dark, we make HTTP calls using `HttpClient::get`.
+In Darklang, we make HTTP calls using `HttpClient::get`.
-  - Headers in Dark are passed in a dict, but we have convenience functions for them, like `HttpClient::bearerToken` and `HttpClient::jsonContentType`.
+  - Headers in Darklang are passed in a dict, but we have convenience functions for them, like `HttpClient::bearerToken` and `HttpClient::jsonContentType`.
 You can inspect the headers by clicking on `header` to see it’s live value.
   - To test out the API call, press the Play button.